 3. "How difficult is it to switch our reptiles from live feeders to frozen feeders?"

 First of all, it is crucial to make sure that your frozen feeder is fully thawed.
-Some people have found it helpful to make sure it is still warm from the warm water or microwave rather than totally cooled off.
-The first step is to use a pair of hemostats to dangle the food in front of your pet, moving the food to tease it as if it were a live animal.
-If that does not work for you, check out our article on "Frozen vs. Live" in our Articles section of our site or give us a call toll-free at 1-888-747-0736 and we would be more than happy to assist you in this or in any other area that you may need advice in feeding or caring for your reptiles or birds of prey.
+Some people have found it helpful to make sure the rodent is still warm from the warm water rather than totally cooled off.
+Snakes see with infrared, so they are attracted to the heat.
+The first step is to use a pair of feeding tongues to dangle the food in front of your pet, moving the food to entice your pet as if it were a live animal.

 Web Site Questions